Fylhan/qompoter/docs/Command-line.md

 ### md5sum

 Compute a MD5 sum of the given directory.
-It is used internaly by Qompoter to compute the MD5 sum of each Qompoter package.
+It is used internally by Qompoter to compute the MD5 sum of each Qompoter package.

 Example: